1. Blog

 We can even use Django alone to develop backend applications, including REST APIs.
 However, developing and testing these features that are already in place in DRF takes much more work.
 Thus, DRF raises backend development productivity.
 At the same time, it increases the quality of life of the software engineers, giving them a bunch of reusable code already tested by a vast open-source community around it.

-Last but not least, as Django and DRF are both Python packages, we can customize our applications with everything the Python language offers.
+Last but not least, as Django and DRF are both Python packages, Python development companies can customize applications with everything the language offers.
 Did you like the article?
 Leave us a comment.

 See you in the next one!